Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Formalism of the Earth orientation parameters

 \section{Formalism of the Earth orientation parameters}

-Since space is three-dimensional, a rotation of a rigid body is described by three parameters.
-The classical formalism of rotational kinematic was established by Leonhard Euler, and these rotation angles bear his name.
-Considering that we estimate a small perturbation of Euler angles with respect to an a~priori model, we can linearize equations of motion and write the coordinate transformation of a vector $\vec{r}_{{}_T}$ from the crust-fixed terrestrial coordinate system to the vector in the inertial celestial coordinate system $\vec{r}_{{}_C}$ in a form \beq \vec{r}_{{}_C} = \widehat{\mathstrut\cal M}_a(t) \, \vec{r}_{{}_T} \: + \: \vec{q}_e(t) \times \vec{r}_{{}_T}, \eeq{e:e1} where $\widehat{\mathstrut\cal M}_a(t)$ is the a~priori matrix of the Earth rotation and $\vec{q}_e(t)$ is the vector of small residual Euler angles with components that we will label as $E_1$, $E_2$, $E_3$.
+Since space is three-dimensional, a rotation of a rigid body is described by three independent parameters. \chalp{The classical formalism of rotational kinematic was established by Leonhard Euler, and these rotation angles bear his name.}{We follow the classical approach for describing rotation of a rigid body established in the XVIII century and that is introduced in modern physics textbooks \citep[see, for instance,][]{r:Goldstein_book,r:Taylor_book,r:Landau_Lifshitz_book}.
+In the Cartesian coordinate system a transformation from the inertial space to the body-fixed coordinate system is described by three Euler angles.} Considering that we estimate a small perturbation of Euler angles with respect to an a~priori model, we can linearize equations of motion and write the coordinate transformation of a vector $\vec{r}_{{}_T}$ from the crust-fixed terrestrial coordinate system to the vector in the inertial celestial coordinate system $\vec{r}_{{}_C}$ in a form \beq \vec{r}_{{}_C} = \widehat{\mathstrut\cal M}_a(t) \, \vec{r}_{{}_T} \: + \: \vec{q}_e(t) \times \vec{r}_{{}_T}, \eeq{e:e1} where $\widehat{\mathstrut\cal M}_a(t)$ is the a~priori matrix of the Earth rotation and $\vec{q}_e(t)$ is the \chalp{vector} {right-handed 3-vector in the Cartesian orthogonal basis} of small residual Euler angles with components that we will label as $E_1$, $E_2$, $E_3$. \addlp{Since this approach is based in classical physics textbooks, we call it classical}.
 Historically, polar motion and Universal Time were determined with two totally different techniques.
 Polar motion was determined from observations of zenith telescopes with a micrometer that was graduated with arcseconds.
-Therefore, a natural unit of polar motion was arcsecond.
+Therefore, \chalp{a natural}{an instrumental} unit of polar motion was arcsecond.
 Universal Time was determined by measuring the time of passing a star through the meridian with respect to a local clock using the eye-hear method or, later, using photoelectric registration.
-Therefore, a natural unit of Universal Time was second.
+Therefore, \chalp{a natural}{an instrumental} unit of Universal Time was second.
 Neither method has been used for decades.
-Internally, partial derivatives of VLBI time delay with respect to components of the Euler rotation vector are written in radians.
-Therefore, natural units of EOP determined with VLBI are radians.
-Since we will compare $E_1$, $E_2$, and $E_3$, we found it is extremely inconvenient to use different units for components of the same vector and apply artificial scaling factors.
+Internally, partial derivatives of VLBI time delay with respect to components of the Euler rotation vector are written \addlp{and coded} in radians.
+Therefore, natural units of EOP determined with VLBI are radians. \addlp{We use radians in our work because this the SI standard unit for angle and because it is essential for our work to use the same units for all three components of the Earth rotation for their intercomparison.} \remlp{ Since we will compare $E_1$, $E_2$, and $E_3$, we found it is extremely inconvenient to use different units for components of the same vector and apply artificial scaling factors.
 Since we have to change unit scaling factors anyway, we set all of them to one and adhere SI unit for angles in our work, namely, radian.
 For a reference: 1~nrad = 0.206~mas = 13.8~$\mu$sec.
-Euler angles are related to vintage polar motion $X_p$, $Y_p$, and UT1 parameters as \beq
+Euler angles are related to vintage polar motion $X_p$, $Y_p$, and UT1 parameters as } \remlp{ where $X_p$ and $Y_p$ are expressed in arcseconds, UT1 in seconds, and scaling factors $\mu = \pi/(180 \cdot 60 \cdot 60) \approx 4.848 \cdot 10^{-6}$, $ \kappa = -\pi/(12 \cdot 60 \cdot 60) \cdot (\Omega_n + \Omega_p)/\Omega_n \approx -7.292115 \cdot 10^{-5}$.
+Here $\Omega_n$ is the nominal Earth rotation angular velocity and $\Omega_p$ is the precession rate in right ascension. }